JimmyKenMerchant/raspi_pico/README.md

 * "servo_console" accepts an input from a console.
 I only tested this with minicom in Ubuntu via the USB connection.

+**Func**

+* Now Under Debugging: This project outputs a sine wave from GPIO15 (PWM7 B).

+* According to the page 147-148 of RP2040 Datasheet, ROM (0x0000_0000) of RP2040 includes utilities for fast floating point as firmware.
+The actual code is in [mufplib.S written by Mark Owen](https://github.com/raspberrypi/pico-bootrom/blob/master/bootrom/mufplib.S).
+Note that the binaries seems to be loaded to SRAM, and I can't check these in the disassembling file (func.dis in this case).

 ## Links of References

 * [Getting Started with RP2040 – Raspberry Pi](https://www.raspberrypi.org/documentation/rp2040/getting-started/): Downloadable Documentation